Strategic Management constitutes the processes of analysis, formulation, and implementation towards sustaining competitive advantage.

-The Strategic Management concentration requires two core courses to give students an in-depth understanding of the various dimensions of Strategic Management: industry and competitor analysis, corporate strategy, multinational strategy, and strategy implementation.
-By offering a diverse menu of courses in other disciplines (up to two may be taken), the concentration enables students to develop valuable capabilities for one of four career directions:
+The Strategic Management concentration requires two core courses to give students an in-depth understanding of the various dimensions of Strategic Management: ecosystem, industry, and competitor analysis, corporate strategy, multinational strategy, and strategy implementation.
+With the course offerings below, the concentration enables students to develop valuable capabilities for several career directions, including consulting or internal strategic positions.

 Sponsored by: Management Division

 Four (4) courses are required for the concentration.
 A minimum of two (2) must be selected from the (A) list and at least one (1) must be selected from the (B) list.
 The fourth course could be chosen from either (A) or (B).
 Please note, although the faculty recognize the benefits of the Management Consulting Field Experience (MCFE), this course does not count towards the concentration.

 (A) Choose a minimum of two (2) courses from the following:

 - MOB 3506 Mysteries, Puzzles, and Wicked Problems

 - MOB 3546 Contemporary Strategic Issues in Chile or

 - MFE 3508 International Consulting Experience (while this course is part of MCFE, and this course counts towards the Strategic Management concentration, the overall MCFE program does not count towards the concentration)